theinova/faster-whisper-google-colab/README.md

 # faster-whisper-google-colab
-faster whisper google colab
+faster-whisper-google-colab

 Why faster-whisper?
-Because it more faster than openai whisper python realisation.
-For more read guillaumekln/faster-whisper
+Because it's faster than the openai whisper implementation in python.
+Read guillaumekln/faster-whisper for details.

-Create folder in google drive, like example: audio
+Create a folder on google drive, for example: audio

-Upload your mp3 files to folder.
+Load your mp3 files into the folder.

-run colab, the results will saved at output folder.
+Run colab, the results will be saved in the output folder.

-I use large model, for faster use other models.
+I use the LARGE for multilang model, use other models for faster work. (tiny, base, small etc. if you need only english language)

-It's work only with mp3 format.
-I do it for self.
-If you need more formats try to use this code in chatgpt or write me.
+This only works with mp3 format.
+I do it for me.
+If you need other formats try to use this code in chatgpt or email me.

-Anyway its created for self only.
+Why mp3?
+I used this format to transcribe youtube videos because this format weighs less to store on google drive.

+Use youtube-dl or 4kdownloader

+In any case it's made only for myself.
 Enjoy!

 Read https://github.com/guillaumekln/faster-whisper

+Translated with www.DeepL.com/Translator (free version)